Madurai: Transport

 Madurai Junction is an important railway junction in southern Tamil Nadu and constitutes a separate division of the Southern Railway zone.
-There are direct trains from Madurai connecting the important cities in Tamil Nadu like Chennai, Coimbatore, Kanyakumari, Tiruchirappalli, Tirunelveli, Karaikudi, Mayiladuthurai, Rameswaram, Thanjavur, Tiruttani, Tirupathi and Virudhachalam.
-Madurai has rail connectivity with most important cities and towns in India.
+This junction connects with Manamadurai Junction in south east, Virudhunagar Junction in south, Bodinayakanur in West and Dindigul Junction in north east.
+There are direct trains from Madurai connecting the important cities in Tamil Nadu like Chennai, Coimbatore, Kanyakumari, Tiruchirappalli, Tirunelveli, Thoothukudi, Mayiladuthurai, Rameswaram, Thanjavur, Tiruttani, Tirupathi and Virudhachalam.
+Madurai has rail connectivity with most important cities like Mysore, Bengaluru, Guruvayur, Trivandrum, Punalur, Mangalore, Hubballi, Mumbai, Pune, New Delhi, Vasco Da Gama, Hyderabad, Santragachi, Howrah, Ahmedabad, Rajkot, Jamnagar, Vadodara, Surat, Siliguri, Chandigarh, Jammu, Jaipur, Bikaner Vijayawada, Vishakhapatnam, Bhubaneswar, Nagpur, Bhopal, Jhansi, Guwaloir, Agra, Varanasi several cities in India.
 Madurai has rail connectivity with important cities and towns in India.
 The state government has announced the Madurai Monorail in 2011; as of 2020, it remains in planning stages.